 '''

-set print address set print address on
+set print address on

 '''

 GDB prints memory addresses showing the location of stack traces, structure values, pointer values, breakpoints, and so forth, even when it also displays the contents of those addresses.
 The default is on.
 For example, this is what a stack frame display looks like with set print address on: